IT's for the Kids

 Katy Downes (Rosie & Henry’s Mummy)

-Thank you for your generosity and for the difference it will make to our children.
+Thank you for your generosity, the support you give will make a huge difference to our children.

 What is 'IT's for the Kids'?

-'IT's for the Kids' is a crowd funding campaign which aims to raise £15,000 to ensure that our children have access to the modern technologies they need in order to develop skills required in society and the workplace in later life as well as provide opportunities for creative outputs.
+'IT's for the Kids' is a crowd funding campaign which aims to raise funds to ensure that our children have access to resources such as books and modern technologies they need in order to develop skills required in society and the workplace in later life as well as provide opportunities for creative outputs.
+This charity has been set up in response to national budget cuts to schools and the passionate belief that our children should not be the ones to loose out.

 Why is the word 'IT' capitalised?